mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

   e.g. `alaveteli`
 * `site`: a string to identify your alaveteli instance
 * `user`: the user that the software runs as
+* `ruby_version`: The version of ruby that was used to install `bundler` as a gem, if that was neccessary.
+This will be used to add the user's local gem directory to the `PATH` used in the daemon file

 There is a rake task that will help to rewrite this file into one that is useful to you.
 Change the variables to suit your installation.